roniadmon/AdiBnaya/README.md

 ---
-description: This template demonstrates create 2 servers and join them to a private AD domain on azure.
+description: This template demonstrates create 2 servers and join them to a private AD domain on azure, and also creating 2 member servers and join them to the same domain, also running a user creation script.
 page_type: sample
 products:
 - azure